alphamikle/el/README.md

 - ↩️ Fallback locale keys redirection
 - ❤️ Ability to use without context access and still reactive support of language change
 - 💻 Full code generation for localization files and keys with 100% type-safety
+- 🔄 Watch code-generation mode
-- 🛡️ Null safety and, which is more important - type safety!
-Your app just will not compile, if you missed some contents
+- 🛡️ Null safety and, which is more important - **type safety**!
+Your app just will not compile, if you missed some content
 - 🌐 Generated code supports [remote localization](https://pub.dev/packages/easiest_remote_localization) without any changes

 If you are not happy with your localization library, want type-safety or incredible flexibility in naming of your strings - you just have to pay attention to `easiest_localization`